Elastic Zap

 Liquidity is added at the new pool price above the initial 1WETH:2,000USDC

-In short, the price impact of the intermediate swap will result in the newly created zap position being added further away from the market price (assuming pool price before swap = market price).
+In short, the of the intermediate swap will result in the newly created zap position being added further away from the market price (assuming pool price before swap = market price).
 Depending on the market direction, this might result in immediate IL upon creation of the position.
 This is compounded in cases where the target pool TVL is low relative to the trade volume.